calliope-edu/pxt-calliope/docs/about.md

 ## [Open Source](/open-source)

-The code for the Calliope mini is [open source](/open-source) on GitHub.
+The code for the micro:bit is [open source](/open-source) on GitHub.
 Contributors are welcome!

 ```package
 radio